AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 Enter your WordPress Admin Area and go to *Plugins > Add New*.
 Enter *"Dataverse Integration"* into the search box, hit Enter.
 Locate the plugin, click *Install Now*, then *Activate*.
 Alternatively, go to [WordPress.org](https://wordpress.org/plugins/integration-cds/) and download the latest version of the plugin and install it manually.

-To access premium features you will need AlexaCRM Dataverse solution for WordPress integration.
-This solution is currently in preview.
-If you would like to evaluation premium features please contact us at [support@alexacrm.com](mailto:support@alexacrm.com)

 ## Get credentials

 > Dataverse / Dynamics 365 supports several deployment and authentication scenarios.
 This tutorial assumes Dataverse / Dynamics 365 Online and Server-to-Server authentication with an application user.